eamonnk/appinfra/Modules/M04-Third Party and Open Source Tool integration with Azure/L05-Terraform with Azure/06-Terraform config file structure.md

-Take a moment to skim through the below sample terraform **.tf** file and try to identify the different elements within it.
-The file performs the below following on Azure:
+Take a moment to skim through the following example of a terraform **.tf** file.
+Try to identify the different elements within the file.
+The file performs the following actions on Azure:

 - Authenticates
 - Creates a resource group